awsdocs/amazon-vpc-user-guide/doc_source/middlebox-routing-console.md

 The middlebox routing wizard can help you configure routing for the following scenarios:
 + Routing traffic to a middlebox appliance, for example, an Amazon EC2 instance that's configured as a security appliance\.
 + Routing traffic to a Gateway Load Balancer\.
-For more information, see [Gateway Load Balancers](https://docs.aws.amazon.com/lasticloadbalancing/latest/gateway/introduction.html) in *Elastic Load Balancing Gateway Load Balancers\.*
+For more information, see the [User Guide for Gateway Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/gateway/)\.

 For more information, see [Examples: Middlebox routing](middlebox-routing-examples.md)\.